Out-of-sample gravity predictions and trade policy counterfactuals: Out-of-sample forecast performance and causal estimates

-The above explanation clarifies why good out-of-sample forecast performance is important for obtaining consistent estimates of the effects of trade policy interventions.
-While this is the main focus of our paper, researchers might of course also be interested in accurate out-of-sample forecasts for other reasons.
-For example, they might want to predict the trade potential between two countries not currently trading certain products with each other, as is the case for the ITC's export potential assessment tool previously mentioned (see \citealp{ITC_2025}).
-In both cases, the key question is the accuracy of the out-of-sample predictions for $y_{ijt}^{0}$\ produced by different models.
-However, there is also a subtle difference between these two uses of out-of-sample predictions.
-As seen from the denominator of expression (\ref{estimator}), if we are interested in obtaining consistent estimates of $e^\tau$, it is sufficient that the out-of-sample predictions for $y_{ijt}^{0}$ are correct \textit{on average}, i.e., so over- and under-predictions can net out.
-By contrast, if we are interested in forecasting \textit{individual} trade flows, such netting out of forecast errors is not possible.
-With this distinction in mind, we now describe our procedure for evaluating out-of-sample predictions.
+While it is not the main focus of our paper, researchers might of course also be interested in accurate out-of-sample forecasts for other reasons.
+For example, they might want to predict the trade potential between two countries, as is the case for the ITC's export potential assessment tool previously mentioned (see \citealp{ITC_2025}).

+The accuracy of the out-of-sample predictions for $y_{ijt}^{0}$ is, therefore, important both when the goal is to estimate the PTT and when the goal is to forecast individual trade flows.
+However, there is an important difference between these two uses of out-of-sample predictions.
+If we are interested in forecasting \textit{individual} trade flows, it is desirable to have forecasts with the lowest possible mean squared prediction error, and therefore some bias is acceptable if it is accompanied by a significant enough increase in precision.
+In contrast, as seen from the denominator of (\ref{estimator}), if we are interested in obtaining consistent estimates of $e^\tau$, it is necessary that the out-of-sample predictions for $y_{ijt}^{0}$ are correct \textit{on average}, i.e., are unbiased.
+In this case, having noisier predictions is acceptable because what matters is the mean value of the predictions, whose variance vanishes as $n$ increases.